Yellow Fever: What It Is, Symptoms, Cause, And Prevention

 Yellow fever is one of the many mosquito-borne infections that are often considered a public health epidemic in some regions of the world.
 The infection can take up to six days before the person infected starts to notice symptoms and, without attending to the infection promptly, life-threatening complications can develop.
 According to the World Health Organization, as many as 170,000 people are estimated to experience severe symptoms caused by yellow fever every year and up to 60,000 may die from this infection annually.

 Prevention is key to avoiding such potential complications.
-Identifying the symptoms of yellow fever is also essential for all travellers who will be travelling to a location that puts them at high risk for this infection.
+Identifying the yellow fever symptoms is also essential for all those who will be travelling to a location that puts them at high risk for this infection.
 Early identifying of the symptoms and prompt delivery of treatment can significantly improve survival rates and aid in reducing the risk of experiencing more severe complications due to the infection.

 Most people will start to experience symptoms of yellow fever within the first three to six days following their infection.
 The majority of individuals will only experience the initial series of symptoms that have been associated with yellow fever.
 A small portion of infected may experience more severe symptoms – approximately 15% of all infected individuals develop serious complications and dies within the first two weeks following the infection.